 This is one of the reasons why it’s not enough to just read extensively.
 Put simply: reading good writing doesn’t teach you how to be a good writer yourself.
 On the other hand, when you practise writing regularly, you start to notice the patterns.
 You’ll notice the little tricks that you can use again and again to make your writing successful.
 Practising writing allows you to see the mechanisms that make up a successful piece of writing.

 Of course, practising is hard.
 And it’s not the kind of thing you can just do without guidance.
 That’s where we come in.
-If you or your child wants more guidance on how to practise their writing, feel free to email us at firstname.lastname@example.org.
-Or call us on 1800 668 177 to book a free assessment.
-Alternatively, you can book online by clicking here.
+If you or your child wants more guidance on how to practise their writing, click the link below to book a FREE assessment.